 - Due to a large dose of histamine content, its function as an allergy reliever is noteworthy (read the preventative measures below).
 Applying the homeopathic principle of like-versus-like, dosing the body with histamine has an antihistamine effect and therefore leads to the mitigation of allergic symptoms.
-By provoking allergens in a pet, nettle gives a kick to the immune system of Dogs.
+By provoking allergens in a pet, nettle gives a kick to the immune system of dogs.
 This leads to a bolstering of defenses.

-Use the dried herb internally as:
+Dosage for using the dried herb internally would be:

 - An antihistamine for your dog’s allergies (see preventative measures below)

 - To increase iron levels (can be very helpful for anemic dogs)